-All applicants must gain the Common Entrance Standard outline above and, in addition:

-All applicants will be ranked according to their best 80 credits at Level 3 or higher over a maximum of five approved subjects from the approved subjects list (see next page for list of approved subjects) weighted by the level of achievement attained in each set of credits.
-Some courses have special entry requirements and while Table A and B subjects no longer exist some courses e.g., BE(Hons), BHSc and BNurs require specific subjects at Level 3 NCEA.
+- All applicants must gain the Common Entrance Standard outline above and, in addition: - All applicants will get a Rank Score according to their best 80 credits at Level 3 or higher over a maximum of five approved subjects from the approved subjects list (see following pages for list of approved subjects) weighted by the level of achievement attained in each set of credits.
+If you achieve less than 80 credits, the rank score will be based on your total Level 3 credits gained over a maximum of five approved subjects and weighted by the level of achievement. - NB: Some courses also have special entry requirements e.g., BE(Hons), BHSc, BGlobalSt and BNurs require specific subjects at Level 3 NCEA.